 Blood donation is a very important part of healthcare.
 Doctors around the world use blood transfusions to save lives.

-Every year, people donate over 100 million units of blood worldwide.
+Every year, people donate over

 The amount of blood the United States has in blood banks varies.
 Each state and region will have different amounts of blood available for treatment.